Dual Degree Engineering 3+3 Pathway with Washington University

 Program Overview

-The Dual Degree Engineering program is where students earn a bachelor’s degree at Drake University and an engineering degree at Washington University in St. Louis, MO within 5 years.
+In the Dual Degree Engineering program, students earn a bachelor’s degree at Drake University and both undergraduate and Master’s engineering degrees at Washington University in St. Louis, MO within 6 years.
 Students take all the general education courses at Drake University as well as three years of courses in the major of their choice following the B.S. or B.A. curricula and then, upon satisfactory completion of the coursework, transfer to Washington University to finish a program in an engineering field of their choice.
 Students will transfer back courses from Washington University to complete their Drake University degree.
 With advisor approval, some of the courses from Washington University could count towards their Drake University degree.
-At the end they acquire two Bachelor’s degrees: one from Drake University and one in Engineering from Washington University.
+At the end they acquire two Bachelor’s degrees (one from Drake University and one in Engineering from Washington University) and a Master’s degree from Washington University.
 Undergraduate engineering fields at Washington University include biomedical, chemical, computer, electrical, environmental, mechanical, and systems science.

-A Master’s degree option is also available through Washington University, with even further specializations.
-At least one extra year will be required at Washington University to complete an additional Master’s degree.
+A Master’s degree is also earned through Washington University, with even further specializations.

-Students can opt to stay at Drake for three or four years, and opt to stay at Washington University for two years for the undergraduate degree, or three for the Master’s degree in Engineering.
 Academic plans are individualized based on a student’s major at Drake and the engineering path at Washington University, in consultation with the college offices and student’s academic advisors.
 Students who wish to have financial aid at both institutions will have to earn both degrees simultaneously, so the awarding of the Drake degree will not occur until the Washington University degree is completed.
-All Drake Curriculum requirements (First Year Seminar, Areas of Inquiry/Honors, Diversity, Equity and Inclusion designated course, , non-transferrable major required courses, and Upper-Level Hours (at least 40 credits of courses numbered 100 and above) must be completed before transferring to Washington University.
+All Drake Curriculum requirements, i.e., First Year Seminar, Areas of Inquiry/Honors, Diversity, Equity and Inclusion designated courses, non-transferrable major required courses, and Upper-Level Hours (at least 40 credits of courses numbered 100 and above), must be completed before transferring to Washington University.

 Admission to Washington University is based on a cumulative 3.25 GPA and a science/math 3.25 GPA, earning at least 90 credit hours, and completing the core requirements below.
 Certain engineering programs have additional requirements to be admitted to the program.
 For more admissions information for Washington University, and more information about the Washington University program, please go to their website: Dual Degree Program | McKelvey School of Engineering at Washington University in St. Louis (wustl.edu)